Grand Rapids Area Trails

 Grand Rapids and the Kent County area is an ideal destination for outdoor enthusiasts.
 It offers convenient access to nature-based experiences combined with the excitement and amenities of an urban destination providing the best of a city trip and the outdoors.

-- by photo by Aaron Peterson for Experience GR
+- photo by Alina Albin for Experience GR

 - 6 min